Kapendev/joka/README.md

 Joka is a nogc utility library for the D programming language.
 It provides data structures and functions that work without garbage collection, offering precise memory control and minimal runtime overhead.
-The code is rather C-like, so be prepared for that.

 ## Modules